Dennoc/SaberFactory/README.md

 ## How do I install it
 1) Download the first zip from [Here](https://github.com/Dennoo11/SaberFactory/releases)
 2) Unpack it in your Beat Saber directory

+## I have a saber that's broken and it appears in the left eye
+Beat Saber 1.30+ switch to Single-Pass Instanced (SPI) which broke most sabers since they were compiled in Single-Pass Stero (SPS) this was removed in Unity 2020.1+ you will have to get [AssetBundleLoadingTools](https://beatmods.com/mods/306) and enable Muilt-Pass in the mods.

 ## I want to create a saber
 I highly recommend watching [this tutorial](https://www.youtube.com/watch?v=YqpcNTpzW4A).